lux-org/lux-widget/README.md

     pip install lux-widget
 ```

-To install and activate the Jupyter notebook extension:
+To use Lux in a [Jupyter notebook](https://github.com/jupyter/notebook), activate the notebook extension:

 ```bash
     jupyter nbextension install --py luxwidget